yeonsoochung/olist/README.md

 Source: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

-A major assumption I make in this project is that Olist earns revenue from 10% of all order transaction.
+In this projecrt, I assume that Olist earns revenue from 10% of all order transaction.
 This is how I define "Revenue" in my PBI dashboard.
+I am aware that just using the original transaction data would reveal the same patterns, but I wanted to add a further touch of reality to this project.

 The data schema in the Kaggle page has some many-to-many relationships, such as between the geolocation and customers tables, so I transformed the original data to achieve a star schema with only one-to-many relationships.
 Below is my data model.